LIS561/syllabi/assignments/SemanticsAsgt.md

 For this assignment you are to consider what it would mean for an expression in EAC-CPF to be correct, and to what extent a denotation-based semantics like the one presented in the Bach chapters would be useful in formalizing the meaning of EAC-CPF.
-Answer the following questions (with each answer 1-2 paragraphs long).
+Answer the following questions in precise English (with each answer 1-2 paragraphs long).
 Upload your assignment here.

 1. Consider the `<level>` element nested within the `<structureOrGenealogy>` element.
 Would it make sense for a